Skip to content

 Question 2.

-This a "particle in a box" problem.
+This is a "particle in a box" problem.

-\[\begin{align*} -\frac{\hbar^2}{2m_e^{\ast}} \nabla^2 \Psi_e &= (E_e-E_c)\Psi_e\\ -\frac{\hbar^2}{2m_h^{\ast}} \nabla^2 \Psi_h &= (E_h+E_v)\Psi_h \end{align*}\]
+\[\begin{align*} -\frac{\hbar^2}{2m_e^{\ast}} \nabla^2 \Psi_e &= (E_e-E_C)\Psi_e\\ -\frac{\hbar^2}{2m_h^{\ast}} \nabla^2 \Psi_h &= (E_h+E_V)\Psi_h \end{align*}\]

 Here and below \(E_h\) is the energy of a hole in the valence band.